Want to get updates to your mailbox? 📬

 Traffic Metrics

-If your goal is to drive traffic to your website, then track URL shares, clicks and conversions.
+If your goal is to drive traffic to your website, then track URL shares, clicks, and conversions.

 You can also use Google Analytics to track traffic sources.
 This will tell you how many of your visitors are coming to your site via organic search, referrals, direct visits, or social media.
 If the majority of your users are arriving via organic search and a low number are from social media, this is an indicator that you may need to work on improving your social media strategy.